-FROM the various experiments and observations which have been laid before the reader it appears,
+From the various experiments and observations which have been laid before the reader it appears,

-1. That the vessels of circulation possess a power capable of supporting a certain motion of the blood independently of the heart.
+- 1. That the vessels of circulation possess a power capable of supporting a certain motion of the blood independently of the heart.
 Exp.
-24, 75, 76.

-2. That the power both of the heart and vessels of circulation is independent of the brain and spinal marrow.
+24, 75, 76. - 2.
+That the power both of the heart and vessels of circulation is independent of the brain and spinal marrow.
 Exp.
-1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13.

-3. That the nervous influence is capable of act-

-ing as a stimulus both to the heart and vessels of circulation.
+1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13. - 3.
+That the nervous influence is capable of acting as a stimulus both to the heart and vessels of circulation.
 Exp.
-14, 15, 16, 17, 18, 23, 26, 27, 28.

-4. That the nervous influence is capable of acting as a sedative both to the heart and vessels of circulation, even to such a degree as to destroy their power.
+14, 15, 16, 17, 18, 23, 26, 27, 28, - 4.
+That the nervous influence is capable of acting as a sedative both to the heart and vessels of circulation, even to such a degree as to destroy their power.
 Exp.
 16, 17, 18, 19, 20, 21, 22, 26, 27, 28, 29, 30.

-5. That the effect of the sedative is not the result of the excess of stimulus, but, like excitement, the direct operation of the agent.
+- 5. That the effect of the sedative is not the result of the excess of stimulus, but, like excitement, the direct operation of the agent.
 See the observations after Exp.
-40, and the experiments there . referred to.

-6. That the power of the muscles of voluntary motion is independent of the nervous system, and that their relation to this system is of the same nature with that of the heart and vessels of circulation, the nervous power influencing them in no other way than other stimuli and sedatives do.
+40, and the experiments there referred to. - 6.
+That the power of the muscles of voluntary motion is independent of the nervous system, and that their relation to this system is of the same nature with that of the heart and vessels of circulation, the nervous power influencing them in no other way than other stimuli and sedatives do.
 Exp.
 31, 32, and the observations under Exp.
-32.

-7. That the cause of the muscles of voluntary and involuntary motion appearing at first view essentially to differ in their nature, is their being excited by stimuli essentially different, the former being always excited by the nervous influence,
+32. - 7.
+That the cause of the muscles of voluntary and involuntary motion appearing at first-view essentially to differ in their nature, is their being excited by stimuli essentially different, the former being always excited by the nervous influence, the latter though occasionally excited by this influence in all their usual functions obeying other stimuli.

-A moderate application of every agent appears to act as a stimulus; an excessive application of it, as a sedative.
-The quantities which act as stimulus and sedative bear no particular proportion to each other, but in different agents exist in every possible proportion. the latter though occasionally excited by this influence in all their usual functions obeying other stimuli.
 See the observations under Exp.
-32.
+32. - 8.
+That the brain and spinal marrow act, each of them, directly on the heart as well as on the muscles of voluntary motion.
+Exp.
+18, 19, 23.

+^{} A moderate application of every agent appears to act as a stimulus, an excessive application of it, as a sedative.
+The quantities which act as stimulus and sedative bear no particular proportion to each other, but in different agents exist in every possible proportion.